Synthetic Stimuli, Real Gains: Rethinking VLM Fine-Tuning Through Fully Controlled Data Generation: Approach

 \subsection{Dataset Construction}

-All synthetic data are generated using the CIVET framework \cite{rizzoli-etal-2025-civet}, which deterministically specifies image content and ground truth, ensuring exhaustive coverage, balanced distributions, and the absence of annotation errors or sampling bias.
-We use synthetic data to isolate reasoning performance from confounding factors, while real-world data enable us to test transferability in an unmatched setting.
-Therefore, we complement these synthetic datasets with a version of the same task built from the COCO dataset \cite{10.1007/978-3-319-10602-1_48_COCO}, used for both matched and unmatched evaluations.
+Using the CIVET framework \cite{rizzoli-etal-2025-civet}, we generate all synthetic data ensuring exhaustive coverage, balanced distributions, and the absence of annotation errors or sampling bias.
+We use synthetic data to isolate performance from confounding factors, while real-world data enable us to test transferability in an unmatched setting.
+Therefore, we complement these synthetic datasets with a version of the same task built from the COCO dataset \cite{10.1007/978-3-319-10602-1_48_COCO}.
+Data examples are illustrated in \Cref{fig:data}, and additional details on the data construction are reported in §\ref{app:dataset_construction}.

-\textbf{Synthetic Evaluation Set} We first build an exhaustive synthetic evaluation dataset to measure spatial reasoning independently of dataset biases.
+\textbf{Synthetic Test Set} We first build an exhaustive synthetic evaluation dataset to measure spatial reasoning.
 Each image contains a single object on a uniform black background.
-We systematically vary four object attributes: \emph{color}, \emph{shape}, \emph{size}, and \emph{position}.
-We use six colors (red, green, blue, cyan, magenta, yellow), four shapes (circle, triangle, square, star), and two sizes (regular and small, where the small object has half the height and width of the regular one).
-Following the results of CIVET \cite{rizzoli-etal-2025-civet}, we generate images of $672 \times 672$ pixels, a multiple of the input size of the vision encoder of CLIP, shared across several VLMs.
-To capture fine-grained spatial variation, each image is divided into $9\times9$ cells representing the available object positions.
-For each combination of attributes, we generate a corresponding VQA sample following the formulation in \cref{sec:methods:task}.
-This process yields 3,888 balanced image-question pairs that provide a controlled benchmark for evaluating fine-tuning strategies before testing transfer to real-world data.
+We systematically vary four object attributes (i.e., \emph{color}, \emph{shape}, \emph{size}, and \emph{position}), generate an image for each combination, and obtain a balanced dataset of 3,888\footnote{Computed as $6 \text{ colors} \times 4 \text{ shapes} \times 2 \text{ sizes} \times 81 \text{ fine-grained positions (i.e., } 9 \times 9 \text{ cells)}$} VQA samples following the formulation in \Cref{sec:methods:task}.